Best Head Torches For Hiking 2024 - Outdoors Magic

 The Expert

-I’ve been reviewing gear professionally for over 10 years now, mainly looking at equipment and clothing for hiking, backpacking and trail running.
-In that time, I’ve been a jury member for some of the biggest gear awards in the outdoor industry, including the ISPO Awards, the OIA Awards and the Scandinavian Outdoor Awards and I’ve written for numerous outdoor magazines.
-My hobbies are linked to my career; I’m always outside in the hills.
-More specifically, I love long distance hiking and I dabble in a bit of ultra running and fastpacking too.
+Will’s been reviewing gear professionally for over 10 years now, mainly looking at equipment and clothing for hiking, backpacking and trail running.
+In that time, he’s been a jury member for some of the biggest gear awards in the outdoor industry, including the ISPO Awards, the OIA Awards and the Scandinavian Outdoor Awards and has written for numerous outdoor magazines.
+His hobbies are linked to his career; he’s always out in the hills.
+More specifically, he love long distance hiking and dabbles in a bit of ultra running and fastpacking too.

 How We Tested Them

-I tested all of the head torches in this list and also looked at numerous others that didn’t make the cut.
-I’ll admit that I come at things with the perspective of a long-distance hiker so, for me, the battery life and weight of each head torch always commands my attention but I also assess brightness, water resistance, functionality, durability and comfort and stability.
-I didn’t follow a set format for my testing and instead, each of these head torches joined me for a different trip outdoors – or, in most cases, on multiple trips.
-The Petzl Bindi, for instance, joined me on a 500-mile run across Wales, the Nitecore HC65 comes on my evening dog walks and I was out testing the Princeton and Silva Free head torches in the Cairngorms during Storm Babet – that was a wet, windy and cold few days!
+Will tested all of the head torches in this list and also looked at numerous others that didn’t make the cut.
+He admits that he comes at things with the perspective of a long-distance hiker so, for him, the battery life and weight of each head torch always commands his attention but he says that he also assess brightness, water resistance, functionality, durability and comfort and stability.
+Will didn’t follow a set format for his testing and instead, each of these head torches joined him for a different trip outdoors – or, in most cases, on multiple trips.
+The Petzl Bindi, for instance, joined him on a 500-mile run across Wales, the Nitecore HC65 came on evening dog walks and he was out testing the Princeton and Silva Free head torches in the Cairngorms during Storm Babet.

 Silva Free 1200 S